BeyondMicroControl/AsciiCAD/docs/design.md

 - A component edge location is defined by any free cell (space or '§' wildcard) on the grid directly touching the perimeter of a component.
 - Components have pins, also called protrusions (all wire glyphs) reaching out to the edge of the component enabling the component to attach itself to an exterior netline.
 - A protrusion or pin is a single-line wire glyph within the component perimeter touching an edge location that can make a continuos single-line with the protrusion.
 For example:  A component edge location with 2 adjacent free cells (space or '§' wildcard) around (E|S), and 2 cells within component perimeter (N|W), which means the component edge location can only allow a protrusion at it's North flank containing an S in its bitmask, and a protrusion at its East flank containing a W in the bitmask.
-- A component (as defined in the catalog) can optionally contain a component label.
-A label is defined by an opening square bracket '\[' followed by a closing square bracket '\]' on the same line, with in between ranging from 1 alphanumeric character or wildcard, until the total width of the component minus 2.
+- A component (as defined in the catalog) sometimes can, sometimes must contain an associated component label (object), depending on a local policy applied to the component.
+By default of a local policy, a component label is optional.
+A label is defined by an opening square bracket '\[' followed by a closing square bracket '\]' on the same line, bearing minimum 1 character, and maximum the amount of available columns in the grid.
+Allowed characters for labels is validated by an explicit filter e.g. "ABCDEFGHIJKLMNOPQRSTUVWXYZabcdefghijklmnopqrstuvwxyz0123456789_-.,;Ωπµ⍉⍵ {}"

-    **TBD**: do we need to integrate labels as part of a catalog item ?
-Isn't is bettter to define component/box labels as separate entities? e.g. A label is defined by an opening square bracket '\[' followed by a closing square bracket '\]' on the same line, and between these brackets from 1 to      12 alphanumeric or any of the following characters '.Ωπµ⍉⍵'.
+- Even when component labels are optional, a component label can never exist without its associated component.
-    A label belongs to a component or a box when the center of the label is closest to the center of the component or box.
-When scanning for boxes and catalog     components on the grid, each box or component tries to attach to its closest label.
+- A label object belongs to a component (or box) when the center of the label is closest to the center of the component (or box).
+When scanning for catalog components (and boxes) on the grid, each box or component gets associated with its closest label.
+Each component label object wears the unique identity of the associated component.

 ### Box